Graffersid Blogs

 4) Use Antivirus and Anti-Malware Software

 If the above-mentioned practices and tools are too complex for you as an individual user, the least you could do is rely on antivirus and anti-malware software.
-But you have to use it properly with the intention to protect your data!
+But you have to use it properly with the intention of protecting your data!

 • Install Reputable Security Software